phonegap/phonegap-docs/docs/1-getting-started/3-create-your-app/1-desktop.html.md

 url: getting-started/3-create-your-app/desktop
 layout: subpage
 tabs:
-  - label: Desktop
+  - label: Desktop App
     url: getting-started/3-create-your-app/desktop
   - label: CLI
     url: getting-started/3-create-your-app/cli
 next: 1-getting-started/4-run-your-app/1-desktop.html.md
 ---

 Now that you've installed [PhoneGap Desktop](/getting-started/1-install-phonegap/desktop) and/or the [PhoneGap CLI](/getting-started/1-install-phonegap/cli) to your computer and the [PhoneGap Developer App](getting-started/2-install-mobile-app) to your mobile devices, you're ready to create
 your first PhoneGap project.
 This project will be a PhoneGap mobile app with the ability to run on multiple devices and across operating systems in just a few simple steps.